kcantosh/kcantosh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S.
+Tribhuvan University, 2004
-* M.S. in Jekyll, GitHub University, 2014
+* M.S.
+Tribhuvan University, 2007
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S.
+The University of Texas at Dallas, 2011
+* Ph.D., The University of Texas at Dallas, 2014

 Work experience
 ======